Lokankara/Quiz/src/main/resources/quiz-set_3.md

 Magnetic (standard) is incorrect.
 Magnetic (previously standard) volumes are legacy HDD-backed volumes that offer lower performance and are rarely recommended for modern workloads where SSDs are preferable.
 Provisioned IOPS SSD (io2) is incorrect. io2 provides the highest sustained IOPS and throughput for mission-critical databases but is more expensive and targeted at I/O-intensive workloads rather than general use.
 General Purpose SSD (gp3) is correct. gp3 is designed to deliver a balance of price and performance for a broad set of workloads, allowing baseline performance and the ability to provision additional IOPS and throughput independently of volume size.
-Throughput Optimized HDD (st1) is incorrect. st1 is optimized for large, sequential throughput for big data or log processing and is not the balanced general-purpose option.
+Throughput Optimized HDD (st1) is incorrect. st1 is optimized for large, sequential throughput for big data or log processing and is not the balanced general-purpose answers.

 ---